poechlauerbe/42_tests/README.md

 # 42_tests

+This site is my personal testing site for 42 projects.

+I'm still at the start of setting this up - so if you have any add ons - let me know.

 general tests:
 - nm -u program // to see the external used functions
 - input: wrong argc, digits mixed with letters